 Master of Engineering in

 Thank you for your interest in the Master's degree program in Electrical Engineering at Arkansas Tech University.
-The Electrical Engineering Master’s program provides you a solid foundation in both the theory and application in the emerging field of Electrical Engineering and offers you the breadth of education and depth of training necessary for leadership in the profession.
-The department is continuously growing and has maintained a consistent leadership as one of the top Electrical Engineering programs in the state of Arkansas.
-As a new Electrical Engineering Master's student, you have two program options: coursework and research project.
+The Electrical Engineering Master’s program provides you a solid foundation in both the theory and application in the field of Electrical Engineering and the program strives to offer you the breadth of education and depth of training necessary for leadership in the profession.
 The program requires 36 course credits for completion and it gives the students the flexibility to select a degree plan that is customized to their goals.
 Student’s success is the prime goal of the department and we strive to provide the best opportunities for growth and professional development of our students.
 At the department of Electrical Engineering, you will find a welcoming community and we are always searching for outstanding new graduate talent.